What we do

 by the numbers

-reached close to 20,000 young people through its activities
+reaches close to 20,000 young people with its activities

-gave close to 105 science workshops in elementary schools, reaching 2,000 students
+provides close to 90 science workshops in elementary schools, for some 1,700 students